 Networks are also central to our activity at Orange, and they are key to us offering an unmatched customer experience.
 When it comes to 5G, we firmly believe it is vital tool for boosting business competitiveness and regional development.

 The most innovative thing about 5G is what we'll do with it

 In our European 5G campaign, children go on a pretend class trip to a museum, where almost anything is possible.
-As an exciting addition to our existing networks, 5G opens up a whole range of possibilities.
-Thanks to 5G, children can discover the museum as if they were actually there, enjoying a fun and immersive experience
+The children are at that spontaneous age where they can interact fully with the museum, exhibits and works of art.
+Thanks to 5G, children can discover the museum as if they were actually there, enjoying a fun and immersive experience.

 5G and e-learning, a gagnant duo